tcvieira/IA368-DD-012023/assingments/09-ColBERT/article-slides.md

 4. ~~basic doubts~~
 5. ~~advanced topics for discussion~~ -->

-# 1.1 Main Concepts
+# 1.1 main concepts

 - **ColBERTv1**
+  - late interaction as a neural ranking paradigm
   - dense vector representation for each token
-  - "ranking methods based on dense representations can achieve effectiveness that are competitive with a cross-encoder at a fraction of query latency"
-  - **exact and soft match** - ColBERT can distinguish terms of which exact match is important
-    - for each term check average score in exact and soft cases (how?), if the difference is higher then favors exact match otherwise favors soft match
+  - exact match vs soft match
-  - exact match is
+  - promote exact match where it is more relevant to IR
 - **single-vector** - a pretrained language model is used to encode each query and each document into a single high-dimensional vector, and relevance is modeled as a simple dot product between both vectors
 - **multi-vector**
   - for a query/doc $q$ encoder outputs a matrix $nxD$, not a vector
+- **trade-off** the cost of neural inference for reranking (GPUs) against the cost of large amounts of memory to support efficient nearest neighbor search

 ---